stefanbohne/bynar/docs/language.rst

 in those expressions.
 The block-expressions must not have `return`-statement, so they must actually be block-statements.
-In fact, `Boolean` expressions are actually converted to the short form of `let`-expressions (see :ref:`let-statement`) and then treated as block-statements.
+In fact, `Boolean` expressions are actually converted to the short form of `let`-expressions (see :ref:`let-statements`) and then treated as block-statements.

 `if c then t asserting a else e` is equivalent to `switch { case {c; t; a}; case e; }`.
 `if c then t else e` is equivalent to `switch { case {c; t}; case e; }`.